equinix/terraform-equinix-metal-distributed-minio/README.md

 Also, leaving the string empty `DRIVE_MODEL=""` will make the script use any drive model.
 Not recommended.

-Or you can contact the support team at support.packet.com.
+Or you can contact the support team at support@equinixmetal.com.

-To view all available plans, facilities, and operating_systems - you can use our [Packet CLI](https://github.com/packethost/packet-cli) or make a call to the respective API endpoints directly.
+To view all available plans, facilities, and operating_systems - you can use our [CLI](https://github.com/packethost/packet-cli) or make a call to the respective API endpoints directly.
 [API Docs](https://www.packet.com/developers/api/).

 If you wish to modify the filesystem to be used along with the parent path of the directories where the drives will be mounted, you can do so in the `user_data.sh` bash script in the /templates folder in this repository.
 The relevant bash variables are `DATA_BASE` for the parent directory path and `FILESYSTEM_TYPE` for the filesystem you wish to use.